fulcus/ing-sw-2020-gonzales-latino-fabris/README.md

 ## How to run the game ##

-You need to have JDK 14 installed.
+You can download the [server](https://github.com/fulcus/ing-sw-2020-gonzales-latino-fabris/raw/master/deliveries/final/jar/santorini-server.jar) and [client](https://github.com/fulcus/ing-sw-2020-gonzales-latino-fabris/raw/master/deliveries/final/jar/santorini-client.jar) jars or clone the repo and compile it yourself.
+They can run on linux, macos and windows.

+Requirements:
+JDK 14.
 It probably works with previous versions up to JDK 8.

-You can download the [server](https://github.com/fulcus/ing-sw-2020-gonzales-latino-fabris/raw/master/deliveries/final/jar/santorini-server.jar) and [client](https://github.com/fulcus/ing-sw-2020-gonzales-latino-fabris/raw/master/deliveries/final/jar/santorini-client.jar) jars or clone the repo and compile it yourself.

 ### Server